-Term Definition b) the main functions are- the sales of goods direct to the public, with stock arranged and displayed in the store premises; and/or 2) supplying personal services directly to consumers.
+Term Definition rated premises The facility and any services within Gross Lettable Area Retail , to be rated. rated retail category The final retail category assigned to the rated premises. rating period The 12-month base period for the rating, requiring at least 12 continuous months of acceptable data upon which the rating is based. retail category A category describing the type of product sold or service provided in the retail store , as defined in Table 5.3. retail store A building or part of a building other than a kiosk where- a) the store has a front-of-house area (i.e. public-facing or customer-accessible space) within the rated premises; and b) the main functions are- the sales of goods direct to the public, with stock arranged and displayed in the store premises; and/or 2) supplying personal services directly to consumers.
 Note: Contact the National Administrator if unclear on whether the rated premises meets the definition of a retail store .
 Rules Authoritative document produced by the National Administrator that specifies what must be covered by an Assessor in order to produce a rating.
-Ruling An authoritative decision by the National Administrator which acts as an addition or amendment to this document. standalone The rated premises is standalone if and only if- a) it is a free-standing retail store - that is, not located in the same building with other retailers or tenancies (regardless of occupancy); and b) the building does not have any shared walls with buildings adjacent.
-Note: Retail stores that are in shopping centres, strip shops, semi-detached or terrace type shops are considered not standalone. utility An organisation or company that holds a licence to retail electricity, gas or water, and that sells energy or water as its primary business.
-This definition excludes- a) landlords which on-sell electricity or water where they neither hold a licence nor have an exemption deemed valid by the National Administrator for needing a licence; and b) third party contractors, such as meter reading providers. validity period The post-certification period during which the rating is valid for up to 12 months.
+Ruling An authoritative decision by the National Administrator which acts as an addition or amendment to the Rules . standalone The rated premises is standalone if and only if- a) it is a free-standing retail store - that is, not located in the same building with other retailers or tenancies (regardless of occupancy); and the building does not have any shared walls with buildings adjacent.
+Note: Retail stores that are in shopping centres, strip shops, semi- detached or terrace type shops are considered not standalone . utility An organisation or company that holds a licence to retail electricity, gas or water, and that sells energy or water as its primary business.
+This definition excludes the following:

+Term Definition a) Landlords which on-sell electricity or water where they neither hold a licence nor have an exemption deemed valid by the National Administrator for needing a licence. b) Third party contractors, such as meter reading providers. validity period The post-certification period during which the rating is valid for up to 12 months.
 Note: See Appendix A for further details. weekly trading hours The number of hours per week that the retail store is open for trading.